djubran/intro-cyber-sec-campusIL/README.md

 You can assume all characters are lowercase letters, with no punctuation or spaces backward (so with  k=2  'c' is encrypted by 'a')

+hw3-Below is code that implements an InvertedCaesar cipher: its encryption shifts letters k places forward.

+Find the plaintext and key of the following message that was encrypted using InvertedCaesar

+kyvtrmrcipnzccrkkrtbwifdkyvefikynvjkrkeffe
+ . . .
+ answer:- message : thecavalrywillattackfromthenorthwestatnoon , key=17